 If you have chosen to have multiple subjects painted, will they be done separately or together?
 When executed individually the artist is able to create a unique image suited to their individuality.

 There are 4 options when choosing a format; Head and Shoulders, Half Length (which has the inclusion of the hands), Three Quarter Length (down to the knees or slightly below), and Full Length.
 Please note the smaller the size of the portrait, such as a Head and Shoulder format, the less the background will be visible since the amount of canvas surrounding the head will be limited.
 A simple drop cloth may be all that is needed as the focus will primarily be on the face.
 Larger formats are not always necessary but it does allow the artist and client to be more creative with setting and composition.

 Each portrait is custom sized.
 The painting may be of landscape or portrait orientation depending on the position of the figure, the setting, and considering the best composition.

 Casual vs. Elegant:

 Are you more interested in an elegant portrait with formal dress and setting or a more casual image in which the sitter is relaxed and amid an activity?
 The final version may fall anywhere in between these extremes.
-Viewing Camille Barnes portfolio may help guide you through this decision as you may find yourself more attracted to the style of a particular painting.
 Consider, as well, what is more suited to the individual's personality and how they would like to be seen.

 Mood and Color: